 Referees and match officials undertake an important role in the implementation of the rules and operation of the game.
 Recognising this function – and the distinctive nature of the role in football and rugby – specific detailed guidance has been produced by both NGBs and this should be used by NAs / professional clubs.

 NAs/NGBs/Professional Clubs recognise the unequal impact across their workforce, as different employee groups and individuals will have been affected in diverse ways according to their job role, and demographic/personal circumstances.

 NAs/NGBs/Professional Clubs will foster a fair and inclusive working environment which does not tolerate discrimination.
 Processes are already in place to ensure there is no victimisation of those infected, suspected or more vulnerable to COVID-19.

 NAs/NGBs/Professional Clubs will consider individual health circumstances and protected characteristics of employees before prioritising who is asked to return to work and when.
-This will recognise the protective measures required to minimise health risks to vulnerable or shielded workers or those living in vulnerable or shielded households.
+This will recognise the protective measures required to minimise health risks to workers who were advised to shield and workers who may be at increased clinical risk from COVID-19.
 Consideration of health circumstances and protected characteristics will be factored into the risk assessment process.